Waving the Future, photography of a flag on the facade of Upstream Gallery

 recycled PET-bottles

-Waving the Future is a flag that Noor Nuyten designed in 2020 in collaboration with friends and artists Sjoerd van Leeuwen, Harald den Breejen (technical execution).
-Both concerned about climate change, resulting in an uncertain future, they made an adjustment to the Dutch national flag.
+Waving the Future is a flag that Noor Nuyten designed in 2020 in collaboration with friends and artists Sjoerd van Leeuwen and Harald den Breejen (technical execution).
+Concerned about climate change and how it results in an uncertain future, they adjusted the Dutch national flag.

-Where the sea was for Nuyten always a poetic phenomenon (the motives of the sea and waves appear in her work quite frequently), it has slowly become something unpredictable and threatening.
+Global warming used to be a relatively invisible threat.
+However, natural disasters, such as floods in Belgium, Libya and Bangladesh, and wild fires in Australia and Greece, have shown it is now an undeniable fact.
+Where for Nuyten the sea was always a poetic phenomenon (the motifs of the sea and waves appear in her work quite frequently), it has slowly become more unpredictable and threatening.

 For orders & enquiries go here